A Poverty-Informed Approach

 Extend Your Learning with CalTrin!

 CalTrin’s innovative learning model enables child- and family-serving professionals to choose training and educational experiences that work for their schedule, learning style, and career path—all at no cost to learners.
 It also provides opportunities to extend learning beyond an individual training event by supporting participants with related resources and practical applications.
-Explore our Calendar for upcoming webinar and workshop opportunities as well as browse our Training Archive for prior CalTrin trainings on this topic.
+Whenever possible, we record our trainings!
+Check out the replay from CalTrin’s webinar, Social Poverty: The Impact of Connection.